psteniusubi/SimpleAPI/README.md

 This implementation shows what steps are required to create an OAuth 2.0 protected API.
 A real world application should re-factor token introspection into a middleware component and implement caching of introspection results to improve performance.

 ### Startup.cs

+Here I'm adding dependency injection service with `AddHttpClient` and `AddSingleton<IntrospectionClient>`.
+Then I use `AddCors` to setup a default CORS policy.

 ```c#
         public void ConfigureServices(IServiceCollection services)